nnguyen259/ColdSteelRandomizer/README.md

 ### Character
 * **Base Stat and Stat Growth:** Randomize the starting stat and stat growth for every character, including Sara and Angelica.
 The higher the variance, the more random it gets.
 Increase Base Stat option will give every character an extra 300 HP and 30 DEF at the start of the game.
 * **Crafts:** Randomize the craft pool for every character.
 The character will still have the same amount of total crafts and the level learn for those crafts, but the actual craft pool will be different.
 However, they will still use their old animation as if they are using their original crafts.
 Therefore, it is possible that crafts might not work as expected due to the interaction with the animation.
+* **Original Crafts:** Only enabled when randomized craft is also enabled.
+These crafts are all original from me (nnguyen259) or player submitted.
+To submit your own craft, go [here](https://forms.gle/XhtVyMxxjB3xYMXr7).

 ### Orbment Options
 * **Orbment Line:** Create a new orbment line for each character and randomly assign slots to have an elemental lock.